snbattan/sierraismy-name/README.md

 # Sierra's Website

-This is Sierra's website to display to the world whatever she pleases while learning new technologies, like NextJS!
+This is Sierra's website to display to the world whatever she pleases while learning new technologies!

 This will take a long time to develop and you should be patient with her.